SainsburyWellcomeCentre/aeon_blog/style_and_doc_guidelines.md

 * A tab/indent is set at four spaces.
 * Vertical whitespace is used sparingly, but can be used to improve readability between code blocks/sections.
 * Horizontal whitespace is used sparingly, but can be used to improve readability between long and/or complex operations and conditionals.
-* Each line contains no more than 79 characters.
-Whitespace is used to align statements that span multiple lines via a hanging indent or single indent.
+* Each line contains no more than 108 characters.
-* Docstrings are followed by a blank line before the code begins.
 * Line terminations are LF, not CRLF.

 ## Comment conventions